 - Relocate retail to town centres;

-- Develop sectors and products that are truly environment-friendly.
+- Develop sectors and products with a reduced environmental impact.

 What working method did you use?
 What were the different stages?

-The Infini range was developed because we wanted to produce the very first range of jeans that could be entirely recycled.
-Classic jeans are complex products to recycle because they comprise a multitude of materials: cotton, polyester, hard points, etc. To create an entirely recyclable pair of jeans we decided that our Infini jeans would contain a single material, 100% polyester.
+The Infini range was developed because we wanted to produce the very first range of jeans while thinking about end of life from the conception step.
+Classic jeans are complex products to recycle because they comprise hard points and a multitude of materials: cotton, elastane, etc. To create a pair of jeans that can be efficiently recycled we decided that our Infini jeans would contain a single material, 100% polyester.

-Developing such a range required three years of research and development in order to bring about a revolutionary change: a pair of jeans manufactured entirely from recycled materials, that itself can be 100% recycled and returnable.
+Developing such a range required three years of research and development in order to bring about a revolutionary change: a pair of jeans manufactured entirely from recycled materials, returnable so we can have an hand on the recyclability.
 We carried out several adjustments particularly in terms of eco-design: the cut, the pockets, hard points, etc. were redesigned.
 Our thread is manufactured using plastic waste collected from the ocean, by the company Antex, in Spain.

 Even if our skills have become very much in-house, the work was very much collaborative: our partners helped a great deal in regards to the spinning and weaving of our jeans.
 We particularly work with two long-standing textile manufacturers in the Loire and Vosges regions.
-Our suppliers rallied around us in order to provide environmentally-friendly materials.
+Our suppliers rallied around us in order to provide materials with low environmental impact.
 We are also trying to share our experience with other brands as much as possible because this is how we can develop and strengthen the French denim sector.

 We launched the 2016 Infini range with crowd-funding from the Ulule platform: we received 850 pre-orders.
 The first operation was a success: we sold more than 1,000 pairs of jeans.
 We managed to create a very strong community around 1083 that has supported and encouraged our new projects.

 We’d like to track our jeans right to the end of their life.
 So in keeping with a rationale of producer responsibility, we’re managing the end of their life: we’re reimbursing 20 euros for every pair of jeans returned to us by buyers when they’ve reached the end of their service life and we undertake to create a new pair of jeans from the used pair.
-This is the advantage of using polyester: the fibre isn’t altered during recycling.
+This is the advantage of using polyester: the fibre is not or few altered during recycling.